telefonicaid/fiware-orion/doc/manuals/orion-api.md

 The payload MIME type in the request is specified in the `Content-Type` HTTP header.

-Response:

-* Successful operation uses 204 No Content
-* Errors use a non-2xx and (optionally) an error payload.
-See subsection on "Error Responses" for more details.

 **Request URL parameters**

 Those parameter are part of the URL request.
 They are mandatory.